 According to another legal funding industry official, legal funding should be defined an investment in the purchase of an asset.
 If that asset disappears, in the event that the legal action is lost or abandoned, there is no asset for which to issue Form 1099.

-he asset, in this case, is the potential settlement, which would serve as legal claim, and, because settlements from personal injury cases are not taxable, they’re forgiven.
-No 1099 needed.
+The asset, in this case, is the potential settlement payment, which would serve as legal claim, and, because settlements from personal injury cases are not taxable, they’re forgiven.
+No 1099 IRS form is needed.

 This argument also suggests that issuing 1099s to be cautious might actually put plaintiffs in an even worse situation.
 For example, Melissa above was not only hurt in an accident, couldn’t recover what her case was worth because the driver who hit her was uninsured, but now has to pay income tax on the money she received as an advance – even though if she got that money as a personal injury settlement it would be tax free.